 View of heather and moorland in Yorkshire

-Yorkshire: Plenty of Variety for the Artsy Traveler
+Discover Yorkshire: Best Places for the Artsy Traveler

 York also makes an excellent home base from which to explore Yorkshire.
 As England’s largest county (by far), Yorkshire is otherwise known as God’s Country by the locals.
 I have a special affinity to Yorkshire.
 My grandmother was born in Masham in Yorkshire and often talked fondly of her early years there, and I’ve set my fifth novel there.